t-pyrope/kafftejl/README.md

 # Kofftejl

 A simple web-application with coffee and tea coctail recipes

+I'm using API of [TheCoctailDB](https://www.thecocktaildb.com/api.php), which is free for development stage use

 ### Build
 ```